camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 With this version, we streamlined the exception types thrown when calling operations on the `ExternalTaskService` with the exceptions passed to `#reconfigure(List, ExternalTaskClientException)` in case a "fetch and lock" request fails.
 This is why we removed the `FetchAndLockException` and replaced it with an `ExternalTaskClientException`.

+# Batch execution start time

+We are introducing a few new features for the cockpit's batches page, one of which is a field called execution start time.
+The execution start time is displayed in the batch details view on the batches page, and it shows the time when the first job's execution of the batch began.

+If you have batch jobs started but not finished before the 7.18 update then this new field on the batch page could either show incorrect or empty value.
+This is due to the fact that the batch has been started before the update.

+There is no need for any action and this won't influence the batch execution in any way.
+All the batch jobs started after the update will populate this field properly.